This House of Commons Library Briefing Paper looks at calls for a minimum price for alcohol.Jump to full report >>

 The debate about a minimum price for alcohol has been prompted by concerns about high levels of drinking, its effect on public health and public order, and a widespread belief that most of the alcohol which contributes to drunken behaviour is irresponsibly priced and sold.

 One policy option is to set a minimum price per unit of alcohol (MUP).
 Another is to ban the sale of alcohol below cost price (the level of alcohol duty plus VAT).

 A December 2016 report by Public Health England looked at MUP and said that “empirical evidence and modelling studies have shown that setting a minimum price for alcohol can reduce alcohol-related harm while saving health-care costs.”

 Alcohol licensing is a devolved matter.
-In May 2012 the Scottish Government passed legislation which would enable it to introduce a minimum unit price for alcohol in Scotland.
-The intended price is 50p per unit.
-The Scottish Whisky Association has been challenging the legislation in the courts.
-On 3 September 2015, the Advocate General to the European Court of Justice said that prescribing a minimum price for alcoholic drinks could only be justified to protect public health if no alternative measure could be found.
+In May 2012 the Scottish Government passed legislation that would enable it to introduce MUP in Scotland.
+An intended price of 50p per unit has not yet been implemented as the Scottish Whisky Association is challenging the legislation in the European and Scottish courts.

-Alcohol charities and public health groups continue to argue for the introduction of a minimum unit price, claiming that this would have more of an impact on alcohol-related harm than the ban on below cost selling.
+Alcohol charities and public health groups continue to argue for the introduction of MUP, claiming that this would have more of an impact on alcohol-related harm than the ban on below cost selling.